Young Hearts Run Free

 Sunderland Echo.

-In 1987 Lyn Paul's younger sister Nikki Belsher joins the cast of the West End musical Cats at the New London Theatre, playing the part of Jemima.
+In 1987 Lyn Paul's younger sister Nikki Belsher joins the West End production of Cats at the New London Theatre. playing the role of Jemima.
+Nikki also appears on television, making her début on 3-2-1 with a song and dance number, Dancing Is Everything, from the Broadway musical The Tap Dance Kid.

 In the USA the second series of the popular TV programme The Golden Girls takes to the air in September.
-One of the episodes, "Vacation" (first shown in the United States on 29th November) ends with Rose Nylund (played by Betty White) singing the chorus of I'd Like To Teach The World To Sing.
+One of the episodes, 'Vacation' (first shown in the United States on 29th November) ends with Rose Nylund (played by Betty White) singing the chorus of the New Seekers' hit I'd Like To Teach The World To Sing.

 |